Primary Navigation Mobile

 Mercedes-Benz E-Class Estate front tracking

-The most sensible option is the E 220 d.
+Much more of a sensible option (and the one Mercedes expects most buyers to opt for) is the E 220 d.
 This diesel has 194hp but bags of low-end response making neat work of a fully-laden car.
 It’s relaxed, efficient, and suits the car perfectly.

 It’s a shame that the E 300 d is just a retuned four-cylinder – if you want a six-cylinder diesel in your E-Class, you’ll have to opt for the E 400 d.
 This has a seriously hefty 330hp and enough torque to pull a medium-sized moon out of orbit.
 It’s somewhat overkill for a family estate car, but it’s the sort of overkill that’s very enjoyable indeed.
 If you regularly travel fully laden or perhaps tow a lot, the E 400 d could be the best choice.

-The diesel E 300 de plug-in hybrid is one of the best hybrids on sale today in terms of its driving dynamics – Mercedes has tuned them to shift power between petrol or diesel and electric so imperceptibly that without looking at the rev counter it can be difficult to tell which source is powering the car at any moment.
+In the middle sits the pragmatic option – the E 300 de plug-in hybrid.
+We reckon this is one of the best hybrids on sale today in terms of its driving dynamics – Mercedes has tuned them to shift power between petrol or diesel and electric so imperceptibly that without looking at the rev counter it can be difficult to tell which source is powering the car at any moment.

 • E-Class is set up for comfort…